 24 Jun The Growing Enigma of the Tilma

 Most Catholics, especially Mexicans, are familiar with the story of the apparitions of Our Lady of Guadalupe to St. Juan Diego in the mid 16th century.
-Most, however, have no idea that the enigma of this 500-year old artifact is actually growing as time goes by.
+Most, however, have no idea that the enigma of this 500-year old artifact (the Tilma) is actually growing as time goes by.

 Who was the original ‘Lady of Guadalupe'?